-A great way to start is to check if you have a zero waste store near you to shop locally or online.
-You’ll find a range of products stocking their shelves in tune with sustainable living.
+A great way to start is to check if you have a zero-waste store near you to shop locally or online.
+You’ll find a range of products stocking their shelves in tune with more sustainable methods of living.
 Should you not have a local store, loads of options exist online for you to browse.

 We’ve compiled zero waste guides featuring many of the best and most popular products a click away to help you get started:

 Also, check out our guide to zero-waste gifts to kick-start a loved one's zero-waste journey.
 Or. for other family members, our guide to zero-waste pet products might be just what you’re looking for.